sebastiansauer/hpstr-jekyll-theme/_posts/2016-07-24-data-cleansing.md

 ---
 title: Practical data cleansing in R
 layout: post
+tags: [stats, rstats]
 ---

-*reading time: 10-15 min.*

-# What is “data cleansing” about?
+What is “data cleansing” about?

 Data analysis, in practice, consists typically of some different steps which can be subsumed as “preparing data” and “model data” (not considering communication here):